xamarin/Xamarin.Auth/GettingStarted.md

 ## 1. Create and configure an authenticator

-Let's authenticate our user to access Skydrive:
+Let's authenticate a user to access Skydrive:

     using Xamarin.Auth;
     ...